Three of Swords

 CareerIcon for 'Career' row

-There will be personality or emotional problem at work; being belittled, demoted, personal attacks, or unfair or one-sided expectations.
+There will be a personality or emotional problem at work; being belittled, demoted, personal attacks, or unfair or one-sided expectations.

 These will make you stressed at the very least, but in the longer term, this card suggests there is a period of venting in private or discussion with close ones to calm your emotions.
-After this you must emotionally detach whilst you spend a period to decide what your best next step is and the options in front of you.
+After this, you must emotionally detach whilst you spend a period to decide what your best next step is and the options in front of you.

 These are not decisions to take lightly but removing yourself from the situation whilst you make up your mind gives you all the time you need and frees you of pressure.

-Something within your career is leaving you with bad feelings: a demotion or lack of expected promotion, clash of personalities, unfounded criticism, micro-management… the list goes on!
+Something within your career is leaving you with bad feelings: a demotion or lack of expected promotion, clash of personalities, unfounded criticism, micromanagement… the list goes on!

 Whatever the cause and even though you might not like what has happened, it is now a done deal and stability has returned.

-Spend this time removing yourself from the blame game, personalities and emotions and consider your real options for moving forward.
+Spend this time removing yourself from the blame game, personalities, and emotions and consider your real options for moving forward.

 This will mean spending some time considering what you want rather than reliving past mistakes and failings, or changing your plans so they include some level of revenge or just actions.